-When Solo is trying to get away at the karate school, the lady throws the fan that goes thru the pappardelle wall, the guard falls thru the torn hole forward but the razor fan is in his back See more »
+When Solo is trying to get away at the karate school, the lady throws the fan that goes through the paper wall, then guard falls through the torn hole forward but the razor fan is in his back.
+See more »

 Was this review helpful to you?